Scarlet Angel

-Scarlet Angel is a 1952 American Technicolor historical adventure film directed by Sidney Salkow and starring Yvonne De Carlo, Rock Hudson and Richard Denning.
+Scarlet Angel is a 1952 American historical adventure western film directed by Sidney Salkow and starring Yvonne De Carlo, Rock Hudson and Richard Denning.
 It was produced and distributed by Universal Pictures.
 The two leads appeared together again in Sea Devils the following year.

 Plot

 New Orleans, 1865: In a disreputable saloon, the Scarlet Angel, sea captain Frank Truscott observes as scheming, gold-digging saloon girl Roxy McClanahan steals one customer's wallet and then sets her sights on him.

 Discovering a sick woman with a baby, Roxy volunteers to spend the night.
 She comes up with an idea after the mother dies, stealing her identity and heading to San Francisco to find the woman's wealthy relatives, hoping to bring the baby back and receive an award.
 The dead woman's cousins are there, Susan Bradley not trusting Roxy while brother Malcolm Bradley develops both a romantic and economic interest in her.

 Roxy plays a pair of suitors against each other until Frank suddenly returns to complicate her ambitions and to demand the money she stole.
 She becomes pressured to reveal her true identity and the child's.
 By the time she does, Roxy and Frank find themselves back in another saloon, bickering and fighting.